nrwl/nx/docs/shared/recipes/running-tasks/root-level-scripts.md

 }
 ```

-To cache the `docs` target, you can set `cache: true` to the `docs` target shown in the `package.json` above and then your output would look like this:
+To cache the `docs` target, you can set `cache: true` on the `docs` target shown in the `package.json` above.
+Your output would then look as follows:

 ```{% command="nx docs" path="~/myorg" %}
 > nx run myorg:docs  [existing outputs match the cache, left as is]